kwalczak80/Clonmel-Hiking-Club/README.md

   <li><strong>Contact Us</strong></li>
 <ul>
 <li>
- This section allows users to send a message with their queries
+ This section allows users to send a message with their queries,
 </li>
 <li>
-Relevant information must be provided in order to sent message
+Relevant information must be provided in order to sent message i.e. All sections of the form must be fill in order to send message.
 </li>
 </ul>
 </ul>